SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-* If the value of the left-hand expression is of a type that is guaranteed to be convertable to the specified type, the value is returned with the specified type.
+* If the value of the left-hand expression is of a type that is guaranteed to be convertable to the specified type, the value is returned as the specified type.

 * If the value is guaranteed *not* to be convertable to the specified type,